 \item In IND-SUB, the profiles of optimal allocations have Chebyshev distance at most $1$.
 This extends the corresponding result in IND.
 However, the layer structure mentioned above does not hold under this scenario. \end{enumerate}

-See \Cref{tab:summary}.
+See \Cref{tab:summary} for a summary of the results.
 In all cases, we derive an ``almost consistency'' among different optimums (SPD criteria).
 It states that the valuation of any agent differs by at most $1$ (or $0$ for DIV case), under any two different optimal allocations.

 \paragraph{Related work.}